subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-6/detect-6_description.md

 WITH (STATE = ON);
 GO
 ```

-After implementing the above audit, when a user is added to the RBAC_Admins table, an Event ID: 33205 will be generated within the MSSQL database server's application log.
-The following Event ID: 33205 displays the information expected from an "INSERT" into the RBAC_Admins table:
+After implementing the above audit, when a user is added to the `RBAC_Admins` table, an `Event ID: 33205` will be generated within the MSSQL database server's `Application` log.
+The following `Event ID: 33205` displays the information expected from an `"INSERT"` into the `RBAC_Admins` table:

 ```
 Audit event: audit_schema_version:1
 event_time:2024-10-23 03:11:01.1300947